unisonweb/unison/docs/codebase-editor-design.markdown

   , editedMetadata : Map Code MetadataEdit }
 ```

-Will say what `Edit` and `MetadataEdit` are momentarily, but the commutative monoid for `Changeset` combines corresponding elements of the `Changeset`:
+We'll say what `Edit` and `MetadataEdit` are momentarily, but the commutative monoid for `Changeset` combines corresponding elements of the `Changeset`:

 ```haskell
 instance Monoid Changeset where